Winter4T2H/Winter4T2H/README.md

 You can call me W or Winter or whatever you like.<br>
 I'm from Taiwan.<br>
 Currently working on a website project and some various visual-novel related tools.<br>
 I'm also a Twitch streamer!
 I mostly stream video games tho.
-You can check out my twitter as well.<br>
+You can check out my Twitter as well.<br>

 ## Contact
-- You can reach me on twitter: [@winter4t2h](https://twitter.com/winter4t2h)
+- You can reach me on Twitter: [@winter4t2h](https://twitter.com/winter4t2h)
 - Contact me directly through email: [silverstar42.www.ce@gmail.com](silverstar42.www.ce@gmail.com)
 <br><br>
 <!---